edgarwilliamnelson/Linear-Program-Solver/README.txt

 This Linear Program solver was written for CSC445 at the University of Victoria and achieved a grade of 100%.
 It should be compiled with the provided Makefile by running the command “make” in the directory.
-The program should be given a linear program to solve via standard input in the format described in the assignment.
+The program should be given a linear program to solve via standard input.

 E.g “cat cycle.txt | java LPSolver”